Duncan Scott-Ford: Early life

-Scott-Ford was born in Plymouth, Devon, with the name Duncan Alexander Croall Smith, the son of Duncan Scott Smith who worked as a sick bed orderly in the Royal Navy.
+Scott-Ford was born in Plymouth, Devon, with the name Duncan Alexander Croall Smith, the son of Duncan Scott Smith who worked as a sick berth orderly in the Royal Navy.
 His father died on 23 March 1933 after catching pneumonia from the effects of taking an overdose of morphine in a suicide attempt, and Smith changed his surname to Scott-Ford in an attempt to improve his social status.
-He was educated at the Royal Hospital School, Holbrook from 1933 to 1937, and then on turning 16, enlisted in the Royal Navy and joined the shore establishment HMS Impregnable in Devonport in December 1937.
+He was educated at the Royal Hospital School in Holbrook from 1933 to 1937, and then on turning 16 enlisted in the Royal Navy and joined the shore establishment HMS Impregnable in Devonport in December 1937.

 Service career

 Royal Navy

-In June 1939 Scott-Ford was serving on HMS Gloucester which had called at Dar-es-Salaam on a goodwill visit.
-He met and became infatuated by a German girl; the Security Service later came to believe that he may have told her secret naval codes.
-Later in 1940 his ship was stationed in Egypt and Scott-Ford became obsessed with a prostitute whom he often visited; he was discovered to have altered the book of his Post Office Savings account and sent to a court martial which convicted him.
+In June 1939 Scott-Ford was serving on the light cruiser HMS Gloucester when she called at Dar-es-Salaam in the Tanganyika Territory on a goodwill visit.
+He met and became infatuated with a German girl; the Security Service (MI5) later came to believe that he may have given her secret naval codes.
+Later in 1940 his ship was stationed in Egypt, and Scott-Ford became obsessed with a prostitute whom he often visited.
+He was discovered to have altered the book of his Post Office Savings Bank account and sent to a court martial, which convicted him.
 He was sentenced to two years' imprisonment and dismissed from the service with ignominy but, after a successful appeal by his mother, the sentence was remitted to six months' imprisonment and an honourable discharge.